gruhn/vue-qrcode-reader/README.md

       } else if (error.name === 'NotReadableError') {
         // maybe camera is already in use
       } else if (error.name === 'OverconstrainedError') {
         // passed constraints don't match any camera.
-Did you requested the front camera although there is none?
+        // Did you requested the front camera although there is none?
       } else {
-        // browser is probably lacking features (WebRTC, Canvas) }
+        // browser might be lacking features (WebRTC, ...)
+      }
     } finally {
       // hide loading indicator